SS> Maintenance > Import Configuration

 7 Track any changes made to the import file configuration.

-- Click the Audit Trail icon to open the Audit Trail window.
+- Click the Audit Trail icon

 - Use the Search Criteria section to sort the displayed audit history.